devine-dl/devine/CONFIG.md

 ## proxy_providers (dict)

 Enable external proxy provider services.
+These proxies will be used automatically where needed as defined by the Service's GEOFENCE class property, but can also be explicitly used with `--proxy`.
+You can specify which provider to use by prefixing it with the provider key name, e.g., `--proxy basic:de` or `--proxy nordvpn:de`.
+Some providers support specific query formats for selecting a country/server.

 ### basic (list\[dict])